timf34/PrintDirTree/README.md

 ## Usage

-To use `dirtree`, simply run the command followed by optional arguments to tailor the output to your needs.
+To use `printdirtree`, simply run the command followed by optional arguments to tailor the output to your needs.
 The basic usage prints the current directory structure:

 ```sh